What is a Chamber Ribbon Cutting?

 - Conducted a separate PR campaign to try to grab media attention

 - Invited lots of clients, employees, and/or board directors from their organization, and invited corporate staff from out-of-town corporate headquarters

 - Offered complimentary appetizers and beverages from fancy to simple, from a few selections to a large buffet and/or chocolate fountains, champagne fountains, and sweets

 - Invited sports or business mascots and superheroes in costumes

 There are lots of great websites that provide tips on planning and executing a great event.
 A small touch can go a long way to making your event memorable.

-Complete and return the Chamber’s Ribbon Cutting reservation form.
-Please note: Pre-registration with the Chamber for Ribbon Cuttings is required with two weeks advance notice.
+Complete and return the Chamber’s Ribbon Cutting request form.
+Please note: Pre-registration with the Chamber for Ribbon Cuttings is required with three to four weeks' advance notice.
 Events are scheduled based upon availability during business hours only (Monday – Friday, 9:00 a.m. – 5:00 p.m.)
 Note: The Chamber cannot guarantee the number of guests in attendance.
 Pre-registration with the Chamber for Ribbon Cuttings is required with two weeks advance notice.
 Events are scheduled based upon availability.

 Contact the Chamber at (954) 432-9808 or email email@example.com for more information or to schedule your ribbon cutting.